Plants in Focus — Calathea

 * A genus is a kind of ‘rank’ of plants within a wider family; the family which all Calatheas belong to is the Marantaceae, or ‘Prayer Plant’ family.
 All Marantaceae plants are identified by their starchy roots and similarly formed flowers and leaves.
 From there, each genus includes various (sometimes hundreds or thousands!) of species of plants.
 The genus name comes first, then the species name, for example Calathea orbifolia

-**First photos by Erika Raxworthy and the rest swiped from Pinterest
+**Photos by Erika Raxworthy and the rest taken from Pinterest